libero/reviewer-client/README.md

 # reviewer-client

-The client for "libero reviewer"
+The client for "libero reviewer".